Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

 We quantify the automated digger's mobility by studying the spatial trajectory of the digger after each ejection.
 Specifically, we define the location where the digger starts to rotate to eject the captured granular obstacles as the final (relaxed) position of an ejection.
 Even though this definition is slightly different from the one based on a well-defined energy minimization criterion used in DEM simulations, it eliminates the potential human influence of deciding on where to eject the captured particles introduced through the rest of the moving procedure steps.
-The trajectory is shown in Fig. \ref{fig:Exp_Microbit_N50moved_caging}(a).
+The trajectory with $\phi_{2D} \approx 0.762$ is shown in Fig. \ref{fig:Exp_Microbit_N50moved_caging}(a).
 We also plot the position of the digger along the global reference direction $x$ against the total number of pushes $N_{push} \equiv T_{push}/(\Delta t_f + \Delta t_b)$, where $T_{push}$ is the total pushing time by the digger.
 As with our numerical analysis, $T_{push}$ only includes durations of capturing granular obstacles.
-The temporal evolution of the digger’s advancement in the global reference direction $x$, shown in Fig. \ref{fig:Exp_Microbit_N50moved_caging}(b), presents a similar stepwise curve to the simulated trajectory shown in Fig. \ref{fig:Simu_N50moved_caging}(b) and confirms the effectiveness of the automated digging mechanism.
+The temporal evolution of the digger’s advancement with $\phi_{2D} \approx 0.762$ in the global reference direction $x$, shown in Fig. \ref{fig:Exp_Microbit_N50moved_caging}(b), presents a similar stepwise curve to the simulated trajectory shown in Fig. \ref{fig:Simu_N50moved_caging}(b) and confirms the effectiveness of the automated digging mechanism.
+In Fig. \ref{fig:Exp_Microbit_N50moved_caging}(c), we plot the advancement of the digger along the $x$ direction against $N_{push}$ with $\phi_{2D} \approx 0.762$, $0.686$, and $0.610$.
+Since the attempted $N_{push}^{tot}$ varies significantly from the experiments and simulations, we normalize each physical quantity by its own corresponding maximum, and the overall trend is similar to the one found numerically in Fig. \ref{fig:Simu_N50moved_caging}(c).
+This resemblance should suggest that our analyses are not influenced by the difference between the numerical and automated diggers, and the finding is generic.